citp/privacy-policy-historical/v/vv/vvn/vvng.com.md

-> *The following text is extracted and transformed from the vvng.com privacy policy that was archived on 2018-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180315164641id_/http%3A//www.vvng.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vvng.com privacy policy that was archived on 2019-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190611164127id_/https%3A//www.vvng.com/privacy) for the most accurate reproduction.*

-# Privacy - Victor Valley News | VVNG.com
+# Privacy - Victor Valley News Group | VVNG.com

 This is the Privacy Policy for all Web sites owned or operated by Victor Valley News, Inc. (“VVNG” “we” or “our”), including, without limitation the Web sites listed we own and operate (collectively, the “Site”).
 We respect your privacy and appreciate the confidence you have placed in the Site.
 We are committed to protecting your privacy and preserving your trust.
 Please carefully review this Privacy Policy to learn about how we collect, use, and protect any personal information you provide us and your choices for managing your personal information.
 This Privacy Policy is subject to the [User Agreement](http://www.vvng.com/user-agreement) posted on the Site.